 - Conversions from social referral traffic

 Again, you’ll want to supplement the data points with analysis and granularity.
-Explaining why you saw more or less engagement would be critical for what to do next.
+Understanding why you saw more or less engagement is critical to planning your next steps.

 We make the process easy.
-And hey… Content marketing is hard enough; the way you measure it shouldn’t be.
+Hey, content marketing is hard enough; the way you measure it shouldn’t be.
 You’ll find this functionality and so much more with DivvyHQ.
-Try it out today for free.
+Request a demo today to see how we can help with your content marketing reporting.